 The role of a trawler skipper was a demanding one.
 Depending on their character they could be hated or feared by the crew but still respected for their navigation and fish-finding knowledge on which the life and fortune of each man could hang (as this recent book on a Hull fishing disaster underlined ).

 Patrick Wymark is said to have thrown himself eagerly into the role because the play was about Grimsby.
 Scriptwriter Elizabeth Dawson was born in Grimsby, where her grandfather was the owner of a fishing vessel.
 Following transmission of the play, columnist Frank Whitmarsh observed in The Grimsby Evening Telegraph that, "it was a jolly good tale with just the right amount of tension and laughs."
-Although the accents of the actors including Patrick Wymark were criticised as inaccurate, Whitmarsh concluded that, "it was the type of play we ought to see more of on television instead of the dreary kitchen sink stuff that it dishes up week after week."
+The biggest criticism was the accents of the actors including Patrick Wymark which were criticised as inaccurate.
+Reports say the other actors adopted East Anglian accents and Wymark fell in with them.* However, that aside, Whitmarsh concluded that, "it was the type of play we ought to see more of on television instead of the dreary kitchen sink stuff that it dishes up week after week."
 Whitmarsh quoted skipper Dennis Roberts as pointing out three inaccuracies: insert film of fishing operations when the Barnoldby was supposedly setting course for home, "the helmsman giving the wheel a couple of ineffectual turns when the ship was almost aground" and the men's oilskin's being dry when they were supposedly gutting fish on deck.
 However, he found the play retained interest throughout.

 Elizabeth Dawson -